The Benefits of an Online Photo GalleryThe Best Places for Photographers to Share

 - Use High Sharpening for Screen

 With having four uploads per day it’s easy to upload a series of photos that are all similar and wait for the community to tell you which is best.
-But we’ve seen higher engagement when students upload the single shots they’re most proud of.
+Here are 8 tips that are proven to make your photos in the iPhotography gallery stand out (and even on other photo sharing sites).

 Be decisive and make the most of your quota by choosing your favourite shots and not a series of repeats.

-There are text fields to go alongside your upload in our online photo gallery for a reason – tell us about your shot in the description.
-If you’re not looking for help or advice then let us know how you create your photographs.
+If there are text fields to go alongside your upload on an online photo gallery tell everyone about your shot in the description.
+If you’re not looking for help or advice then just share how you created your photographs.

 Online Photo Gallery Competitions